 Whenever you want to save a document, or open a document created by someone in the company, we want you to navigate to the folders on the company server.

-We have set up drive P as the location where all company files can be located.
+We have set up Drive P as the location where all company files can be located.
 Once you move to that drive, you will see folders for each department.
 Only those employees working in the noted department have access to files for that department.
 Therefore, if you work in the Toronto office, you can access all files for the Toronto office but no other office.

 The only exception to this is the General folder where all common files such as vacation forms, expense reports, or the employee handbook are stored.
 Anyone in the company can access these files.